 The impact of the mountain wave along the fall line of the Traverse Mountains is shown in Fig. 7c.
 Consider first the conditions at the time of the upstream sounding (0600 UTC).
 All stations from the ridge crest (SM1) to the valley floor in the lee (SM6) report the same potential temperature, 297 K, which is consistent with air in the upstream stable layer at 1700 m being lifted up and over the ridge.
 Wind speeds at the crest (SM1- black curve) and near the valley floor (SM5- red; SM6- dark blue respectively) are equally strong at this time and occasionally the winds at the base of the slope are stronger, reflecting acceleration of the flow.
 (Consistently weaker winds at intervening sites, such as SM4, light blue curve, reflect siting more than atmospheric conditions.)

 The pulsing of mountain-waves throughout the Disturbance phase causes the along-slope potential temperature profile to abruptly switch between stratified and adiabatic states (Fig. 7c).
-For example, the ridge-to-valley potential temperature difference is about 12 K at 0250 UTC, whereas just 20 minutes later it is nearly zero (a reminder that Fig. 2c is the blue curve in Fig. 7 c, d).
+For example, the ridge-to-valley potential temperature difference is about 12 K at 0250 UTC, whereas just 20 minutes later it is nearly zero (the wind and temperature traces at SM6 in Fig. 2c are repeated as the blue curves in Fig. 7 c, d).
 Periods of along-slope adiabatic flow are accompanied by the penetration of strong southerly winds to the valley floor, whereas weak northerly flow near the valley floor coincides with stratification.
 The restratification of the CAP once the southerly flow lessens is clearly evident after 1300 UTC with no change in the conditions at the top (SM1) and progressively lower potential temperatures down the lee slope into the valley.

 To visualize in greater detail the impact of the flow across the Traverse Mountains, an idealized Large-Eddy-Simulation is shown in Fig. 8.
 The simulation is initialized from temperature and wind profiles similar to those shown in Fig. 7a and uses a 50 km cross section of the SLV beginning south of the Traverse Mountains, extending north across the ISS sites, and terminating at the Salt Lake International Airport (dashed black line, Fig. 1).
 The model domain is 1 km wide to allow 3-D turbulence and uses open boundary conditions at the downwind (northern) boundary and a Rayleigh damping layer at the southern boundary that maintains a constant inflow profile.
 The ridge topography varies slightly in the span wise direction to help generate 3-D flow.
 The near-surface inversion in the upstream sounding is extrapolated to match the observed surface temperature ISS-S within the SLV, which was 285 K. Radiation is neglected, as are sensible heat fluxes at the surface, and friction is parameterized using a Monin-Obukov surface layer scheme.
 The horizontal grid spacing is 50 m and there are 100 vertical levels stretched over 10 km.
 The vertical resolution is nominally 30-50 m within the valley.
 The simulation is run for 1-hr to capture the immediate response of the downstream CAP to the upstream-stratified flow over the topography.